huizhuansam/BetterPrep/README.md

 * Docker
 * Any modern web browser with JavaScript support

+## Setup

+1. From the root of the project repository, run `npm i`.
+This installs the required Prettier dependency which enables code formatting for the entire project.

 ## Running the application locally

 1. In the root of the project repository, create a directory called `docker-data`.
 This directory will be used to persist data for the docker containers.